damianhakert/damianhakert.github.io/source/posts/2016-11-24-how-to-keep-your-fork-up-to-date-with-its-origin.html.md

 Simple, isn't it?

-Repository mirroring is available for free at GitLab.com and for all GitLab Enterprise Edition users.
+Repository mirroring is available for free at **GitLab.com** and for all **GitLab Enterprise Edition** users.
 {: .alert .alert-success}

 ## A Solution for GitLab CE Users

 We know, you're a GitLab Community Edition user and got disappointed with my last sentence.
 Well, subscribing to GitLab EE can give you this option and more than 30 other awesome possibilities.
 You can [try GitLab EE for free](/free-trial/)!

-But okay, let's give you a solution for CE, that I learned from [Kay Strobach](https://gitlab.com/kaystrobach), who he kindly posted to [this issue in GitLab.com](https://gitlab.com/gitlab-com/blog-posts/issues/299#note_18912122).
+But okay, let's give you a solution for CE, that I learned from [Kay Strobach](https://gitlab.com/kaystrobach), who kindly posted to [this issue in GitLab.com](https://gitlab.com/gitlab-com/blog-posts/issues/299#note_18912122).

-He uses [GitLab CI] to distribute his commits over their forks:
+He uses [GitLab CI](/gitlab-ci/) to distribute his commits over his forks:

 ```yaml
 publishToExternalgit: